nitintonypaul/numa/assets/FAQ.md

    Right now, NUMA is only available for Chrome.
 Stay tuned for updates on potential cross-browser support.

 ### 11. **What should I do if my NUMA extension doesn’t show up?**
    > Try restarting the extension by disabling and re-enabling it.
-If the problem persists, contact us at [support email].
+If the problem persists, contact us at [...].

 ### 12. **Is NUMA free to use?**
    Yes, NUMA is completely free and open-source.